MatanMelamed/computer_graphics/README.txt

 Prefabs are custom game objects which answer a certain need.

-Level manager manages the leveling and setting the levels. lastly Models have usefull models for app such as Transform, Vector3D, ImageResource, WavefrontObjectLoader.
+Level manager manages the leveling and setting the levels. lastly com.matan.studies.computergraphics.Models have usefull models for app such as Transform, Vector3D, ImageResource, WavefrontObjectLoader.

 This project was built by Matan Melamed except WavefrontObjectLoader_DisplayList class